To our catalog of available CDs

 Index of Sullivan County Wills before the 1909 Courthouse Fire, by Gertrude A. Barber.

 This typescript compendium of Sullivan County wills between 1876 and 1909 is virtually essential for anyone doing Sullivan County genealogy in this period.
-60+ pages, PDF format, download for $4.50
+The courthouse fire destroyed most of the county seat, Monticello, and the courthouse with it.
+60+ pages, PDF format, download for $7.50

 Index of Sullivan County Wills (Download)